Friday, March 5, 2010

 She carries AngelPack, Action Baby Carrier, Oh Snap, BabyHawk, Eden MTs, SweetPea Ring Slings, Kalea Baby Ring Slings, Hoppediz, and Wrapsody.

-Sweet Pickles Now know at The Blueberry Tree (You can still get there through the old website though)
+Sweet Pickles Now known as The Blueberry Tree (You can still get there through the old website though)

 (there are 2 different links to the regular site and to Hyena Cart)